Scholarships & Funding

 The BSD’s Faculty Diversity Career Advancement Grant is designed for BSD faculty members (SOM or BSD track) whose background and life experiences enhance the diversity of the BSD.
 Diversity is defined broadly.
 Candidates are asked to include a diversity statement with the application describing their background or past experiences and how these contribute to diversity in the BSD.

-The goal of the Diversifying Higher Education Faculty in Illinois Fellowship is to increase the number of minority full-time tenure track faculty and staff at two- and four-year, public and private colleges and universities in Illinois.
+The goal of the Diversifying Higher Education Faculty in Illinois Fellowship is to increase diversity within full-time tenure track faculty and staff at two- and four-year, public and private colleges and universities in Illinois.

-Through its Fellowship Programs, the Ford Foundation seeks to increase the diversity of the nation’s college and university faculties by increasing their ethnic and racial diversity, maximize the educational benefits of diversity, and increase the number of professors who can and will use diversity as a resource for enriching the education of all students.
+Through its Fellowship Programs, the Ford Foundation seeks to increase the diversity of the nation’s college and university faculties, maximize the educational benefits of diversity, and increase the number of professors who can and will use diversity as a resource for enriching the education of all students.

 The Charles B. Rangel International Affairs Graduate Fellowship, Thomas R. Pickering Graduate Fellowship, and Donald M. Payne International Development Fellowship prepare college graduates for careers in the Foreign Service.
 Fellowships provide up to $37,500 annually for completion of a master’s degree in international affairs.
 Fellows commit to a minimum of five years of service.
 The application of members of minority groups, women, and those with financial need is encouraged.
 The University's College Center for Research and Fellowships is available to provide advising and application essay writing support to students.

 The Hubertus W.V.
-Willems Scholarship for Male Students is awarded annually to a male US citizen who attends an accredited institution in the United States and is majoring in one of the following fields: engineering, chemistry, physics, or mathematical sciences.
+Willems Scholarship is awarded annually to a male US citizen who attends an accredited institution in the United States and is majoring in one of the following fields: engineering, chemistry, physics, or mathematical sciences.

 The National Science Foundation Graduate Research Fellowship Program is the oldest national fellowship that supports graduate education in STEM and social science disciplines.
 Fellows receive a three-year annual stipend of $34,000 along with a $12,000 allowance for tuition and fees.
 Women, underrepresented individuals, and people with disabilities are encouraged to apply.
 The University's College Center for Research and Fellowships is available to provide advising and application essay writing support to students.